frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/salary-component.md

 * **Only Tax Impact (Cannot Claim But Part of Taxable Income):** If set, the flexible benefit will be part of taxable income.

 * **Create Separate Payment Entry Against Benefit Claim:** If this checkbox is checked, it will let you create a separate payment entry against the Benefit Claim.

-### 2.4 Variable Based On Taxable Salary

-This checkbox is shown if the Salary Component is a Deduction Component.
-If checked, the system will check the Taxable Salary Slabs in the [Payroll Period](/docs/user/manual/en/human-resources/payroll-period) to calculate tax.

 ## 3. Related Topics